aggvipul1/pyypl_assessment_api/README.md

-## API Assignment test using Cypress
+## Pyypl API Assessment using Cypress & TypeScript

 <!-- ABOUT THE PROJECT -->
 ## About The Project